Existence of unbiased resilient estimators in discrete quantum systems: Conditions of the existence of estimators

 where again We rewrite these conditions as

-where we are using the Einstein summation convention and $i,j=1,2,..., N$.
+where we are using the Einstein summation convention and $i,j=1,2,..., N$ where $N$ is the dimension of the Hilbert space of the physical system considered.
 Now we have a system of equations with complex coefficients for the complex variables $\hat{\Theta}_{ij}$.
 Since the estimator operator must be hermitian, not all the variables $\hat{\Theta}_{ij}$ are independent.
 Instead of $N^2$ independent variables, there are now $\frac{N(N+1)}{2}$ independent variables.
-In that way, we can vectorize the system of equations as follows
+The system of equations can be vectorized and rewritten as $A\vec{x}=\vec{b}$ where,